 10 a.m. – 5:30 p.m.
 (Fall hours, Sep.
 4 – Oct.
 7)

-Due to mountain bike races, mountain biking will be closed to the public Sept 8 and 15.
+Due to bike races, mountain biking will be partially closed to the public Sept 8-9 and fully closed Sept 15.

 If the mountain is not for you, rent a road or cruiser bike and take an easy ride down the beautiful Provo River Trail.